Sunday Night Live with Sofie Devlieger (08-18-’25)

 THE TPO SAGA GOES ON…

-But as long as no one stands up, nothing will change.
+But as long as no one takes up the fight, nothing will change.